Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Serving modern British cuisine with a Kiwi spin (the chef is from New Zealand), Manuka Kitchen is an absolute Fulham hotspot, with the restaurant being listed in the Michelin guide for the past 5 years.

-As well as their popular all-day menu and the not so secret gin bar downstairs, Manuka Kitchen serves a great brunch menu with dishes including blueberry pancakes, French toast, eggs benedict, crushed avo and the staple full English (or full Fulham as it’s known here).
+As well as their popular all-day menu and the not-so-secret gin bar downstairs, Manuka Kitchen serves a great brunch menu with dishes including blueberry pancakes, banana bread, French toast, eggs benedict, crushed avo and the staple full English (or full Fulham as it’s known here).

 The brunch menu also features some of the restaurant’s signature dishes including the Wagyu beef bolognese, Bavette steak and roast chicken salad.